Unsteady dynamics of a classical particle-wave entity: The steady walking solution and its linear stability analysis

 For $\beta \leq 1/f'(0) = 2$, the stationary droplet solution is stable, while for $\beta>1/f'(0)=2$ the steady walking solution is realized.
 For $\beta\gg 1$, the above equation for the walking speed can be approximated by $u\approx\sqrt{\beta}$.

 The linear stability analysis requires solving for the poles of $X_1(s)$ in Eq.~\eqref{eq: poles}.
-This results in solving the equation
+This results in solving the equation~\citep{Oza2013}

 For small $\kappa$ and large $\beta$, a complex conjugate pair of poles cross the imaginary axis, i.e., pass through $\text{Re}(s)=0$, resulting in a change in the stability of the steady walking solution.
 We can find the stability boundary of the steady walking solution in the $(\kappa,\beta)$ parameter space by setting $\text{Re}(s)=0$ and substituting $s=i\omega$ in Eq.~\eqref{eq: lin stab bessel}.
 The linear stability diagram is shown in Fig.~\ref{fig: lin stab bessel}(b).
 We see that a lobe-shaped region appears for small $\kappa$ and large $\beta$, where steady walking is unstable.
-For a fixed $\kappa\lesssim 0.14$, as $\beta$ is increased, we get steady walking for small $\beta$, unsteady walking for moderately large $\beta$ and intriguingly, we recover the steady walking state for very large $\beta$.
-In typical experiments with walkers and superwalkers, as the driving acceleration amplitude (or equivalently the memory) is increased, the path traversed in the $(\kappa,\beta)$ parameter space is shown by a gray dashed curve in Fig.~\ref{fig: lin stab bessel}(b).
+For a fixed $\kappa\lesssim 0.14$, as $\beta$ is increased, we get stable steady walking for small $\beta$, unstable steady walking for moderately large $\beta$ and recover the stable steady walking state for very large $\beta$.
+In typical experiments with walkers and superwalkers, as the driving acceleration amplitude (or equivalently the memory) is increased, the path traversed in the $(\kappa,\beta)$ parameter space is shown by a gray dashed curve in Fig.~\ref{fig: lin stab bessel}(b). {The linear stability boundary for the Bessel wave form has been analyzed in detail by \citet{Durey2020}, using a different dimensionless form for the droplet's equation of motion.}